eli-hickey/trigger-helpers/CONTRIBUTING.md

 Please see the TO DO project tab for ideas or propose your own.
 Feel free to propose improvements to this file or the reademe.md files.

 Guidlines for a good example
+1. Examples should be added under /porject/scripts/examples
+2. File names should descriptive and in the format of verbNoun.php
-1. all variable names follow the camelCase.
+3. All variable names should be camelCase.
-2. Examples should be functional with minimal adjustments.
+4. Examples should be functional with minimal adjustments.
-3. If your example requires a value provided by the user or another routine please set it prior to the //triggerStart.
+5. If your example requires a value provided by the user on a dynaform or another trigger please set it prior to the //triggerStart.

 An example Example:
+filename translateAcademicPeriodCode.php
 ```
 <?php
  require_once 'helperFunctions.php';